EricPeterson99/youtube-video-player-with-counters/README.md

 ```

 ## Output:
-The out of the counters is save to a VIDEO_ID.csv
+The output of each counter is saved to a VIDEO_ID.csv

 Where each column is:
 ```